Eresus kollari

 Eresus kollari, the ladybird spider, is a spider species in the family Eresidae.
 It was first described by Walckenaer in 1802, though it was misidentified.
 It was later correctly described by Rossi in 1846.
 It is one of the three species into which Eresus cinnaberinus or Eresus niger has been divided.
 It is thought to be endangered.

 Description

 The ladybird spider's body, as with most velvet spiders, somewhat resembles those of species in the jumping spider family.
 The male has a highly contrasting black and orange-red coloration, while the female is completely black.
 The opisthosoma looks velvety, as the species's common name would imply.

 Colonies

 In colonies, they burrow up to 10 cm in depth which is usually covered in a funnel web.
-Females may carry lens shape egg sack containing up to 100 eggs.
-Which she'll carry to a sunny place.
-The juveniles will stay in the females burrow and feed on her after she dies.
-They usually form small colonies with up to a couple dozen spiders, but they may reach several hundred or more.
+Females may carry a lens-shaped egg sack containing up to 100 eggs, which is taken to a sunny place.
+The juveniles will stay in the female's burrow and feed on her after she dies.
+They usually form small colonies of up to a couple dozen spiders, but they may reach several hundred or more.